Daniil Zharkov

 Talent Analysis

 Zharkov possesses a mix of size and offensive ability that is intriguing but not yet well-formed.
-He skates well for a player of his size, but he doesn't always make use of that size.
+He skates well for a player of his size, but he does not always make use of that size.
 Zharkov has shown himself to be a streaky offensive player who needs to find more consistency in his effort.
 His defensive game also needs work.

 Future